MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

-# Update (Sept 23, 2022)
+# Update (Oct, 2022)

 The lecture slides have been uploaded in the folder "Lecture slides".

 The lecture videos (in Chinese) are online.
-Please check https://space.bilibili.com/2044042934
+Please check https://space.bilibili.com/2044042934 and https://www.youtube.com/channel/UCztGtS5YYiNv8x3pj9hLVgg/playlists

 We will keep updating the videos and slides.
 Please stay tuned.